Into the Facebook Ads Manager

 The reason you want to separate your campaigns like this is for more granular analytics tracking and better data visibility.
 All of the key variables — campaign objective, geographic location, and previous brand exposure — have very different performance factors.
 It’s important to create a separate data set for each one in order to better optimize your campaign performance.

 The primary difference between ad sets is their audience.
 You should create audiences and organize your ad sets so you can put like-minded audiences together.
 This will help you analyze your best-performing audiences and create better lookalike audiences later on.

 Organizing your ads

 Your ads should be organized by format.
 Even though you can add multiple ad formats to a single ad set or campaign, it’s best to create a separate ad set for each of your formats.
 That way it’s easier to analyze how your audiences respond to certain ad formats in addition to analyzing how each ad performs individually.

 And with that, we finish our tour of the Facebook Ads Manager.
 Hopefully we’ve helped you pick up some good housekeeping habits so you’ll be able to make the most of Facebook’s most advanced tools.

 In coming chapters we’ll go much deeper into ad specs, performance metrics, and best practices for Facebook video advertising.

-In [chapter four] we’ll look at installing the Facebook pixel and using it to track conversions and customer engagement once they’ve clicked through on your ads.
+In Chapter 4 we’ll look at installing a Facebook pixel and using it to track conversions and customer engagement once they’ve clicked through on your ads.

 Stay alert.
-Using the Ads Manager is simple, but there are lots of gotchas, like steering clear of the placement Audience Network.
+Using Ads Manager is simple, but there are lots of gotchas, like steering clear of the Audience Network placement.